 Financing mechanisms

 Rare diseases are reimbursed by the Assurance Maladie at the standard rate, in the same way as other diseases, leaving the patient to pay the remainder of the cost (ticket modérateur).
-Some rare diseases are covered under the long-term disease (ALD) scheme, with medical care and expenses reimbursed at 100% by the Assurance maladie, particularly for costly diseases whose severity and/or chronic nature require prolonged treatment.
+Some rare diseases are covered under the long-term disease (ALD) scheme, with medical care and expenses reimbursed at 100% by the Assurance maladie, particularly for costly diseases whose severity and/or chronicity require prolonged treatment.
 This coverage can be provided under ALD 30, ALD 31 and ALD 32.

 Organizations such as the Maison Départementale des Personnes Handicapées (MDPH ) and the Maison Départementale de l’Aut autonomie, as well as other public bodies (Caisse d’Allocations Familiales, Caisse Primaire d’Assurance Maladie, Caisse d’Assurance Retraite et de la Santé au Travail, Conseil Départemental, etc.) offer information services, assistance and social benefits to people with rare diseases, depending on their situation.